binkley/modern-java-practices/README.md

 The demonstration projects assume checkstyle configuration at [`config/checkstyle/checkstyle.xml`](./config/checkstyle/checkstyle.xml).
-This is the default location for Gradle, and configured for Maven in this project.
+This is the default location for Gradle, and configured for Maven in the project.

 The Checkstyle configuration used is stock [`sun_checks.xml`](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/sun_checks.xml)